CodexLink/OpenCV_Python_Archives/README.md

 2. Has `poetry` package installed in your python.
 3. Any IDE with Integrated Terminal, just like [Visual Studio Code](https://code.visualstudio.com/).

 > Be aware that `virtualenvs` of poetry is not detected by default by Visual Studio Code.
-Please refer to the [StackOverflow Issue](https://stackoverflow.com/questions/59882884/vscode-doesnt-show-poetry-virtualenvs-in-select-interpreter-option) or [Github Issue](https://github.com/microsoft/vscode-python/issues/8372).
+Please refer to this [StackOverflow Issue](https://stackoverflow.com/questions/59882884/vscode-doesnt-show-poetry-virtualenvs-in-select-interpreter-option) or this [Github Issue](https://github.com/microsoft/vscode-python/issues/8372) for further information.

 ### Instructions